patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

   isAuthenticated(): boolean {
     const token = localStorage.getItem('access_token');

-    // Note: We can also use this.jwtHelper.isTokenExpired(token)
+    // Note: We can also use helper.isTokenExpired(token)
     // to see if the token is expired

     if (token) {